Broome, Western Australia: 1950s to 2000s

 Broome entered into a sister city agreement with Taiji, Japan in 1981 as historic ties between the two towns date back to the early 1900s, when Japan became instrumental in laying the groundwork of Broome's pearling industry.
 The annual dolphin hunt in Taiji was the subject of the 2009 documentary The Cove, and sparked a unanimous decision by Broome's council, headed by Graeme Campbell, to end the relationship with Taiji if the dolphin hunt were to continue.
 The decision was reversed in October 2009.

+Author Donald Stuart, who first came to Broome for work in the Depression era of the 1930s, described the town as it was in 1983:

+But no one in Broome today, whether newcomer or old timer, in private enterprise or in Public service, is in any great doubt as to where Broome's future development is heading.
+The Meat Works, in operation between mid-April and mid-October, is an employer of a considerable staff, and tourism is Broome's fastest growing industry (..)
+The town is well served by four hotels with first class airconditioned accommodation, two caravan parks with modern amenities and facilities, and plenty of stores, cafes, bars, restaurants, take-away food outlets, and of course curio and souvenir shops.

 Lord Alistair McAlpine's Pearl Coast Zoological Gardens was opened in August 1984 to serve the burgeoning tourist industry in the town, as was the Malcolm Douglas Crocodile Park opened that same year.
 By 1987, tourism started to boom in the town, thanks in part to the bitumen road which had been completed and linked Highway One with Broome and the Kimberley.
 According to Martin Peirson-Jones, involved with real estate in the 1980s, there was a large shortage of accommodation between Broome and Kununurra, another town which was experiencing arrivals of bus tours for the first time.
 Land prices also rose exponentially within a short space of time, in reaction to the town's newfound potential, as recounted by Peirson-Jones:

 "There were large subdivisions taking place and that led to a change of focus in the town.
 It was interesting to watch the land auction prices rise from hundreds of dollars to thousands and then tens of thousands, all within the space of a few years.
 As more people came in they wanted more facilities, better roads and were expecting more.
 Prior to this nobody worried too much and the expectations were not there."